 “Ciao,” “Grazie,” and “Non-Capisco” will go a long way

 The Italians are extremely friendly and polite people, but I still found that learning a few words in their language will get you a long way.
 It’s easy too!
-“Ciao” can be used for hello and goodbye, “Grazie,” is used everywhere to give thanks, and when a local mistakenly makes you out for an Italian just simply say “Non-Capisco” (I don’t understand).
+“Ciao” can be used for hello and goodbye, “Grazie,” is used everywhere to give thanks, and when a local mistakenly make you out for an Italian just simply say “Non-Capisco” (I don’t understand).
 Or just pick up an Italian language book!
 Read my full list of what to bring to Italy here.

 Always validate your train and bus tickets

 Just buying your tickets at the bus or train station is not enough.
 You must validate them at the little machines nearby to prove that you are using the ticket right then and there.
 Not doing so will result in a hefty fine and an unhappy inspector.

 All Roads Lead to Rome

 We found the best way to get to many Italian cities, was through Rome.
 Termini station in Rome is a major transport hub linking the rest of Italy.
 This became kind of a pain, as a lot of time we had no desire to pass back through the city just to head somewhere else.
 However most trips to Italy will likely start in Rome, I would suggest taking at least three days to explore the city.
 It’s one of the oldest in the world and one I keep finding myself back in.
 To make the most out of your time you can get a “Skip the Line” three-hour tour into the Vatican, Sistine Chapel & St. Peter’s.

 Get to Naples for the Best Pizza Pie

-Hands down the best (and cheapest) pizza is in Naples.
+Hands down the best (and cheapest) pizzas are in Naples.
 It’s honestly worth making a trip to the city just for the €3.50 Margarita Pizzas.
 It may have ruined all future pizza for me, but bringing that perfect pizza to my lips just once was worth it.